kstenerud/compact-float/compact-float-specification.md

 Normal numbers operate on the same principle as in ieee754: A signed exponent, and a signed significand.

-As in ieee754, binary floating point values are left-justifed and have an implied leading `1` bit.
+As in ieee754, binary floating point values are left-justified and have an implied leading `1` bit.
 Decimal floating point values are right-justified and have no implied bits.
 Binary floating point values must always be normalized, even if they are being encoded from subnormal values.
 Decimal floating point values are never normalized.

 ### Zero Value